Home » Training » Design Training Courses » Architectural Design 3-Day

 2. Styles of System Development (1.5 hours)

-- the solution domain: key concepts, relationships, and work products
+• The solution domain: key concepts, relationships, and work products

-- Workshop 2 – solution development strategies for a product
+• Workshop 2 – solution development strategies for a product

 3. Concepts of Architecture and Detailed Design – Physical and Logical

-- physical architecture (structural view) – basic concepts
+• Physical architecture (structural view) – basic concepts

-- logical architecture – basic concepts
+• Logical architecture – basic concepts

-- logical architecture related to physical architecture
+• Logical architecture related to physical architecture

-- useful forms of logical representation – functional, state-based, mathematical, hybrid, … with examples
+• Useful forms of logical representation – functional, state-based, mathematical, hybrid, … with examples

-- model-based design in practice – MBSE/MBA/MBD/MDA/MDD
+• Model-based design in practice – MBSE/MBA/MBD/MDA/MDD

 This module introduces the basic concepts of architectural and detailed design.
-The module identifies multiple forms of logical design representation and establishes the relationships between logical architecture and physical architecture.
-The module concludes with the concepts of model-based and model-driven as applied within systems engineering.
+The module identifies multiple forms of logical design representation and establishes the relationships between logical architecture and physical

 4. Initial Physical Conceptualization

-- the role of technology and innovation
+• The role of technology and innovation

-- architectural design driver requirements
+• Architectural design driver requirements

-- Workshop 3 – identification of architectural design driver requirements
+• Workshop 3 – identification of architectural design driver requirements

-- techniques for stimulating innovation: brainstorming, TRIZ
+• Techniques for stimulating innovation: brainstorming, TRIZ

-- perspiration engineering: configuration items
+• Perspiration engineering: configuration items

-- criteria for selecting configuration items
+• Criteria for selecting configuration items

-- design complexity trade-off
+• Design complexity trade-off

-- relationship of CI definition to system integration
+• Relationship of CI definition to system integration

-- Interactive exercise – a simple physical design
+• Interactive exercise – a simple physical design

-- Workshop 4 – physical conceptualization of solution
+• Workshop 4 – physical conceptualization of solution

 This module identifies the initial conceptualization of solution alternatives, and their transformation into an initial set of system elements (typically destined to become configuration items).
 The module examines briefly the role of knowledge and innovation, and some means of stimulating innovation, specifically brain-storming and TRIZ.
-First order and second order influences, on the transformation of each prospective broad concept into a candidate set of system elements, are then examined.
+First order and second order influences on the transformation of each prospective broad concept into a candidate set of system elements are then examined.

 The interactive exercise of a simple physical design then continues, the aim being to both illustrate and exercise the basics of physical design with a practical example.

 A major, team-based workshop is then conducted.
-The workshop aims to give participants practical experience in exercising the basics of physical design.
+The workshop aims to give delegates practical experience in exercising the basics of physical design.
 This workshop also uses the system which was the focus of previous workshops.

 5. Functional Design